demetriusvissarion/demetriusvissarion/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on an E-commerce website and a few other small projects
-- 👯 I’m looking to collaborate on React & Node.JS Projects, preferably using MVC + Jest + TS
+- 👯 I’m looking to collaborate on open source code projects
 - 📫 How to reach me: demetrius.vissarion@gmail.com